yuvrajshekhawat1989/DBMS-project/README.md

 # DBMS-project
-The zipped file contains the following files:
+The project contains the following files:

 • parse_rp.cpp